Near-real time data

 The hub

-ADPC will implement SERVIR-Southeast Asia in collaboration with USAID, NASA, as well as other regional organizations such as the ASEAN Secretariat, the Mekong River Commission, and other international organizations (like Deltares).
+ADPC will implement SERVIR-Southeast Asia in collaboration with USAID, NASA, as well as other regional organisations such as the ASEAN Secretariat, the Mekong River Commission, and other international organisations (like Deltares).
 It will ensure that SERVIR-Southeast Asia meets its objective of: “expanded and scaled climate actions by using satellite data and geospatial information for decision making.

 Hans Guttman, Executive Director of ADPC